MicrosoftDocs/power-automate-docs/articles/process-mining-pbi-data-structure.md

 ---
-title: Use Optimized data structure in Power BI report
+title: Use Optimized data structure in Power BI report (preview)
 description: Learn how to use the optimized data structure and leverage the attributes and custom metrics created in desktop app in Power BI report.
 author: rosikm
 contributors: